 The average American eats 2 pounds of processed sugar a week, on average!
 At one time, sugar was considered an occasional treat, and out side of raw organic fruit, most of the population had a little desert once a week if that.
 This was in the good old days when there was no processed sugar like today.

-The body has no problem with small amounts of sugar, especially from whole food, but today processed sugar is hidden in so many things and most refined, foods (foods that are processed by man) turn into sugar rapidly in the bloodstream.
+The body has no problem with small amounts of sugar, especially from whole unprocessed food.
+But today processed sugar is hidden in so many things, especially refined foods (foods that are processed by man).
+These highly processed ‘junk foods’ turn into sugar very rapidly in the bloodstream.

 So what’s so bad about sugar?
 Well for starters, sugar and vitamin C compete with each other to enter the cells of our body.
 If there is too much sugar, less vitamin C will be able to enter the cell.
 Thus, our immunity is compromised.
 This is particularly significant for the White Blood Cells, (WBCs).
 One kind of WBC, the macrophage, needs vitamin C to move around in our bloodstream and devour viruses, bacteria and cancer cells.
 So when you eat a sugary snack, (even one teaspoon), it slows the movement of macrophages by seventy five percent.
 These effects can last up to 5 hours!
 Sugar also decreases the production of these important cells, so less soldiers in the army of defense.

 Since there are no minerals, enzymes or nutrition, in processed sugar, the body has to draw from it’s resources to utilize it.
 So mineral deficiencies are very common in people with high sugar diets.
-Not to different from the synthetic vitamins we covered in the vitamin article!
+Not very different from the synthetic vitamins we covered in my vitamin article!

-Artificial chemical sweeteners are NOT the solution to the over consumption of processed sugars because they pose health hazards, like brain tumors, obesity, and neurological disorders, (especially in children).
+Artificial chemical sweeteners are NOT the solution to the over consumption of processed sugars!
+They pose health hazards, like brain tumors, obesity, and neurological disorders, (especially in children).
 They also make you feel hungrier because the body thinks it is getting sugar and releases insulin.
 When it does not get any, it creates hunger so you will eat something to keep you from going into a coma from low blood sugar.

 Glucose, (what the body makes from natural sources of whole food), is the basic energy source of our cells, and 30-40% of glucose is used for brain function.
 Twenty percent goes to the liver to be stored as glycogen.
 That way, if we need energy right away, the liver can release glycogen and give us an extra boost.
 The rest of the glucose goes to the other organs and cells to be used for energy and food.